 And then, to drive the point home with ultimate resolve, we have the fallout for Ahsoka.
 Ahsoka returns to the Jedi Temple and is brought before the Council, who offer to restore her status as Jedi along with a half-hearted apology, citing their own decision to abandon her in her hour of greatest need as a trial that would strengthen her connection to the Force.
 She declines, choosing instead to walk away from the Jedi Order for good.
 Anakin runs after her, desperately trying to change her mind, but she is steadfast.
 This final exchange is profoundly moving as it represents not only a culminating moment in Ahsoka’s journey, but also a major turning point in Anakin’s.
 While nothing can retroactively make Revenge of the Sith better, The Clone Wars does a lot to help sell Anakin’s turn to the dark side in a way the films never did, and this is the moment that sells it the best.
 Over the course of the series, Ahsoka has become a reflection of Anakin, but only the best parts of him.
 If Vader is the embodiment of all of Anakin’s failures, Ahsoka represents his successes; his loyalty, his ingenuity, his passion for justice.
 When she leaves, she takes all of that with her, and further fuels Anakin’s disillusionment with the Jedi.

 The Clone Wars’ final arc before its cancellation represents not only the high water mark for the series, but is also better by itself than fully half of the Star Wars films.
 I suppose there’s something to be said for going out on top, but seeing the show finally grow into its potential only to prematurely end is just a little bit heartbreaking.
-Of course, this wasn’t really the end for The Clone Wars; there is the truncated sixth season, a handful of unfinished story reels, comic book and novel adaptations of episode scripts, and character arcs carried forward into Star Wars Rebels (to say nothing of the proper conclusion the series will be getting this November).
+Of course, this wasn’t really the end for The Clone Wars; there is the truncated sixth season, a handful of unfinished story reels, comic book and novel adaptations of episode scripts, and character arcs carried forward into Star Wars Rebels (to say nothing of the proper conclusion the series we’ll be getting this November).
 What we got far outweighs what we lost, but I have a great deal of sympathy for Dave Filoni’s frustration at having to walk away from this story while it remained unfinished.